@ £ £ £ i P 3

 A Propulsion Technician must know:

-The statutory and organisation health and safety policies, procedures and regulations that must be adhered to in a propulsion environment
+- Health and safety policies, procedures, and regulations in a propulsion environment

-The various data collection systems used and their formats.
+- Various data collection systems and their formats

 Core Skills